adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

-# AEP Analytics & Edge Bridge
+# Migrating from Analytics mobile extension to Edge Network using the EdgeBridge extension
 ## Overview
-This hands-on tutorial provides end-to-end instructions for Mobile SDK customers on how  Edge Bridge can help easily migrate from AEPAnalytics to AEP.
+This hands-on tutorial provides end-to-end instructions on how to migrate to Edge Network from Analytics to EdgeBridge mobile extension.

 There are other beginning states the customer can be in like using ACP Analytics, v4 extension, etc. These usages can potentially be migrated to AEP and from there, this tutorial can be applied afterwards.
 However, this should be determined on a case-by-case basis, as for example in the v4 extension case, it may be more effective to simply implement AEP extensions itself without the need for Edge Bridge migration path.